The Insider’s Guide to Canal Convergence - Fall 2022

 Food & Drink

-Available at the event: Rotating food trucks will be available during the event, so you won’t have to leave the premises to eat.
-The New Belgium Brewing Beer Garden will be serving up frosty beverages for adults.
+Available at the event: Food and beverage vendors will be available during the event, so you won’t have to leave the premises to eat.

-Nearby: There are nearly dozens of outstanding restaurants in Old Town Scottsdale, so you won’t be lacking in choices if you decide to step away from the event for food.
-Some of our favorites include Prep & Pastry, The Drunk Munk, Crust Pizza, Barrio Queen and Olive & Ivy.
+Nearby: There are dozens of outstanding restaurants in Old Town Scottsdale, so you won’t be lacking in choices if you decide to step away from the event for food.
+Some of our favorites are within easy walking distance of Canal Convergence, including Marcellino Ristorante, Hand Cut Burgers & Chophouse, Maple & Ash, The Drunk Munk, Barrio Queen and Olive & Ivy.